I-Al-Istannen/ClickableQuiz/README.md

 # ClickableQuiz
-A small lerning plugin for Kotlin.
+A small learning plugin for Kotlin.
 Allows clickable quizzes in chat.

 ## "Disclaimer"
 This plugin was written in [Kotlin](http://kotlinlang.org/) and mainly made for me to learn the language a bit better.